top of page

 How much does it cost to fly private?

-Costs vary depending on route and aircraft.
+Costs vary depending on the route and aircraft.
 A small jet charter can start around $5,000 per hour, but memberships with companies like JetFinder reduce rates.

 Can flying private be cheaper than flying commercial?